straz/artificialtrust/_articles/institution.md

 while at the same time, the institution contributes information to individuals.
 It tells them what to do and how to behave.

-Over time, the institution take up permanent residence in a social group.
+Over time, the institution takes up permanent residence in a social group.
 It accumulates traditions, rules, assigned roles, and ways of recruiting new members.

 ### All in your head

 Since it's an information structure, institutions are stored in the minds of their members, and in physical records.
-Members learn about the institution, how it works, what to expect from it, and how to join it.
+Individuals learn about the institution, how it works, what to expect from it, how to join it, and what happens if they don't.
 They teach their children and their neighbors about it.

 To extend personal memory, people record the institution's history in physical records.
 Filing cabinets, databases, and statues with bronze